UCL/git-novice/_extras/discuss.md

 Enter the same text that we began with before:

 ~~~
-Cold and dry, but everything is my favorite color
+# Ingredients
+# Instructions
 ~~~
 {: .output}

-Save the document into the `planets-nontext` directory with the name of `mars.doc`.
+Save the document into the `recipes-nontext` directory with the name of `guacamole.doc`.
 Back in the terminal, run the usual commands for setting up a new Git repository:

 ~~~
 $ git init
-$ git add mars.doc
+$ git add guacamole.doc
-$ git commit -m "Starting to think about Mars"
+$ git commit -m "Create a template for recipe"
 ~~~
 {: .language-bash}

-Then make the same changes to `mars.doc` that we (or Vlad) previously made to `mars.txt`.
+Then make the same changes to `guacamole.doc` that we (or Alfredo) previously made to `guacamole.md`.

 ~~~
-Cold and dry, but everything is my favorite color
-The two moons may be a problem for Wolfman
+# Ingredients
+- avocado
+- lemon
+- salt
+# Instructions
 ~~~
 {: .output}